-This is part 4 in a 5 part series of posts.
+This is part 4 in a 5 part series of posts (reflection and gratitude).
 The first 3 parts were time management, self-love, and learning a new skill.
 As we move into 2022, it almost feels unreal that it’s been almost 2 years of living through a pandemic.
 While the time dragged, it also flew.

 So the 4th thing I’m going to focus on for the new year is reflection and gratitude.
 These could possibly be two separate posts, but for me, they are often combined actions.
 So here we go.